-queenklu asked: SAM/CLINT DUKING IT OUT OVER WHO'S THE BEST BIRD
+queenklu said: SAM/CLINT DUKING IT OUT OVER WHO'S THE BEST BIRD

 The pattern starts forming: after the big missions, the normal humans on the team tend to have shit to do in the medical floor Stark made for the Tower.
 And they tend to have to stay there a while.

 It’s not like it’s on purpose or something anyone is conscious of, but the Steve Rogers and Bruce Banners of the world basically can shake off the gaping intestinal wound and finish watching the film they’d had on pause since being called out to fight aliens.
 The Clint Bartons and Sam Wilsons, on the other hand, have to wait for neck braces and dislocated shoulders to be fixed.